SXNPYN/CoBreeder_for_GhostWolves/README-GUI.md

 | 3     | Individual_27_F | Individual_42_M | 27       | 42       | 401           | 440           | 927                  | 73           |
 | ...   | ...             | ...             | ...      | ...      | ...           | ...           | ...                  | ...          |

-Each group is represented by a row, which contains information on the names, IDs, and number of ghost alleles of the individuals in the pairing as well as their pairwise relatedness.
-The `Priority_Sum` column is the sum of the priority values of each individual and can reach a maximum of 200.
-Note that, if priority calculations are not enabled, the cells in this column will be `N/A`.
+Each row represents a pairing, and contains information about the individuals such as name, ID, and number of ghost alleles, as well as their pairwise relatedness.
+The `Priority_Sum` column is the sum of the priority scores of the individuals, and can reach a maximum of 200.
+Note that, if priority calculations are not enabled, the cells in this column will be "N/A".

 ---

 ## <u>References</u>

-[1] M. Forshaw et al., "Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes," presented at 39th Ann.
-AAAI Conf. on Artificial Intelligence, Philadelphia, Pennsylvania, USA, 2025.
+[1] M. Forshaw _et al._, "Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes," presented at _39th Ann.
+AAAI Conf. on Artificial Intelligence_, Philadelphia, Pennsylvania, USA, 2025.